SiteGUI-app/countries-states-cities-wards/README.md

 Add a wrapper around your address input fields and change data-selector-* to relevant input's ID/class:

 ```<div class="sg-js-address" data-addr-add="1" data-default-country="US" data-selector-country="select.billing-country" data-selector-state=".sg-address-state" data-selector-zip=".sg-address-zip" data-selector-city=".sg-address-city-input" data-selector-street2=".sg-address-street2">```

+Feel free to fork and maintain your own country databases.
+However, if the country databases here are outdated or inaccurate, we'd appreciate if you can make a pull request to update them here to share it with other people.